cncf/people/README.md

     }
 ```

-Do not delete entries.
-When a person is no longer a member of a category, just remove the category value from its listing.

 ## Images

 Upload your headshot image to the `/images/` directory with a filename made up of your name.
 Images should be at least 500x500px, 72dpi, and should be in JPG format with file size less than 100kB.